INTO-CPS-Association/fmu-rabbitmq/readme.md

   </Outputs>
 </ModelStructure>
 ```
-remember to add the outputs before the configuration variables.
+Remember to add the outputs before the configuration variables.
 If outputs `time_discrepancy` and `simtime_discrepancy` are given, and there is system health data provided, the rabbitmq fmu will set these values.
 If the outputs are not given, the rabbitmq fmu will proceed as usual.

-* adding all model inputs as:
+* Adding all model inputs as:
 ```xml
 <ModelVariables>
   <ScalarVariable name="command_stop" valueReference="22" variability="discrete" causality="input">